mstoltenburg/html5_upload_progress/README.md

-html5_upload_progress
+HTML5 upload progress
 =====================

-HTML5 file upload for Gallery with drag and drop support and XHR upload with upload progress
+HTML5 file upload module for [Gallery 3](http://galleryproject.org) with drag and drop support, file preview and XHR upload with upload progress